juryxy/JuSpace/README.md

 # JuSpace
 This is the repository for the JuSpace toolbox allowing for cross-modal correlations between imaging data and positron emission tomography derived information

+We now also provide a standalone version of JuSpace for Windows and Linux.
+As it is too big for github please reach out to me (juergen.dukart@gmail.com) to receive a link for download.

 |===================================================================|